apider/kafka-docker/README.md

 One Zookeeper & 2 kafka brokers.

 #### Requires
-Requires DNS records of kafka1 & kafka2, otherwise they will not find each other.
+Requires DNS records of kafka1 & kafka2, pointing to the IP of docker host, otherwise they will not find each other.

 Guess you could also do it with host entries in /etc/hosts in the broker containers in case no local DNS service is available...